moiz-mansoori/GIAIC-Quater3-Python-AI-Project/readme.md

+# Growth Mindset Journey Tracker & Unit Converter

+This repository contains **two projects** built with **Streamlit**:

+1. **Growth Mindset Journey Tracker** - A web application to help users track and develop their growth mindset through daily reflections, progress visualization, and educational resources.

+2. **Unit Converter** - A **Streamlit-based Unit Converter** that allows users to easily convert values between different measurement units.
+The app supports multiple categories such as **length, mass, area, speed, temperature, and more**.

+---

 # Growth Mindset Journey Tracker

 A web application built with **Streamlit** to help users track and develop their growth mindset through daily reflections, progress visualization, and educational resources.

 ## 🔥 About the Project

-This project is the ** first project of Quarter 3**, under the guidance of **Sir Zia Khan**.
+This project is the **first project of Quarter 3, Section A**, under the guidance of **Sir Zia Khan**.
 The original project details can be found [here](https://github.com/panaversity/learn-modern-ai-python/blob/main/Growth_Mindset_Challenge.md).

 The goal of this application is to encourage self-improvement by providing users with tools to reflect on their learning experiences, track progress, and access valuable educational content on developing a **growth mindset**.